HanRoz/IbtidaBookShop/README.md

 How to run:
 1. Extract the files from the ZIP.
 2. Open 'index.html' in your preferred browser.
-This will only display the static website because as it only open a direct single page.
+This will only display the static website because it only open a direct single page.
 3. Instead, host the files on a local server using tools like 'Live Server' for optimal results.
 This will display better